mush1kun/software0612task3/index.md

 ---
-title: Welcome to my blog!
-Welcome to my new website!
+title: Welcome to my new website!
 ---